 If you’re after something a little more full featured from your travel router, which will allow you to perhaps replace some other devices you travel with, then the RAVPower Filehub AC750 is a good choice.

 As well as offering a fast 433Mbps network with support for both 2.4GHz and 5GHz networks, this device features a 6700mah battery to charge your devices, an SD Card reader and USB port, so you can transfer files from memory cards to your hard drives or computer, as well as DLNA compatible media serving capabilities.

 The latter means you can plug in a hard drive or memory card with your movies on, and stream them directly to your TV, laptop or mobile phone.
 There’s a lot of functionality for the price, and it’s under 7oz too!

 If you like the idea of the RAVPower Filehub, but want something a little smaller, cheaper, and don’t mind losing a few features along the way, check out the RAVPower Filehub Tripmate Nano instead.

-The GL.iNet router is one of the few travel routers we that supports VPN credentials (see why you need a VPN for travel here).
+The GL.iNet router is one of the few travel routers that supports VPN credentials (see why you need a VPN for travel here).
 This means that if you have a VPN account for more secure browsing like NordVPN, all your devices will connect through that when using this device.